gzeinnumer/MyLibDirectory/README.md

 ---

 ## Function Global Zip
-This library need Permission you can use this step [MultiPermission](https://github.com/gzeinnumer/MultiPermition) or use your own.
+This library need Permission you can use this step [**MultiPermission**](https://github.com/gzeinnumer/MultiPermition) or use your own.

-**String Base64 ke Zip.** Disini kita akan mencoba membuat file Zip dan lansung diextrack ke folder yang kira mau dengan cepat dan mudah :
 **String Base64 ke Zip.** we will make file zip from Base64 dan extract it to your folder fast and simple :

 #
 **Step 10.
 Encode Base64/Md5 to Zip**
-Run function `onSuccessCheckPermitions`  di dalam `onRequestPermissionsResult`, make sure you have grant permission, declare variable :
+Run function `onSuccessCheckPermitions`  di dalam `onRequestPermissionsResult`, make sure you have grant permission, declaration variable :
 1. `fileName` real file ZIP name.
 2. `base64EncodeFromFile` from ZIP to Base64.
 3. `md5EncodeFromFile` ZIP to Md5 to validate Base64 not corrupt.